nzakas/understandinges6/manuscript/06-Symbols.md

 W> The global symbol registry is a shared environment, just like the global scope.
 That means you can't make assumptions about what is or is not already present in that environment.
 You should use namespacing of symbol keys to reduce the likelihood of naming collisions when using third-party components.
 For example, jQuery might prefix all keys with `"jquery."`, such as `"jquery.element"`.

-## Finding Object Symbols
+## Retrieving Object Symbols

-Similar to other properties on objects, you can access symbol properties using the `Object.getOwnPropertySymbols()` method.
-This method works exactly the same as `Object.getOwnPropertyNames()` except that the returned values are symbols rather than strings.
-Since symbols technically aren't property names, they are omitted from the result of `Object.getOwnPropertyNames()`.
+You may be familiar with the `Object.keys()` and `Object.getOwnPropertyNames()` methods for retrieving all property names in an object, with the former returning all enumerable property names and the latter returning all properties regardless of enumerability.
+Neither of these methods return symbol properties to preserve their ECMAScript 5 functionality.
+Instead, the `Object.getOwnPropertySymbols()` method was added to allow you to retrieve property symbols from an object.

-The return value of `Object.getOwnPropertySymbols()` is an array of symbols that represent own properties.
+The return value of `Object.getOwnPropertySymbols()` is an array of symbols for own properties.
 For example:

 ```js
 var uid = Symbol.for("uid");